wizk3y/go-micro/README.md

 # go-micro

-go-micro is a Go toolkit help you build an monolith application or a service in micro-services, also change from monolith to micro-service with less effort
+go-micro is a Go toolkit help you build an monolith application or a service in micro-services, also change from monolith to micro-service with less effort.

 ## Install
 ```shell